A ceramic teapot with a cup of pu-erh tea beside it

 In addition to the material of the teapot, the shape and size of the teapot can also impact the brewing experience.
 Teapots with a wider base and shorter spout, such as gaiwans or traditional Chinese teapots, allow for better heat distribution and control during the brewing process.
 This can result in a more balanced and flavorful cup of pu-erh tea.

-See also How do I remove tea stains from the spout of a ceramic teapot?
+See also How do I remove tea stains from the ceramic spout of a teapot with a traditional shape?

 Comparing Ceramic Teapots with Other Materials for Pu-erh Tea Brewing